Jevon Porter

-Jevon Porter is an American college basketball player for the Missouri Tigers of the Southeastern Conference.
-He previously played for the Loyola Marymount Lions and for the Pepperdine Waves.
+Jevon Porter (born June 27, 2003) is an American college basketball player for the Loyola Marymount Lions of the West Coast Conference (WCC).
+He previously played for the Pepperdine Waves and Missouri Tigers.

-Early life and high school
+Early life

 Porter attended Tolton High School.
 He was rated as a three-star recruit and committed to play college basketball for the Pepperdine Waves.

 College career

 Pepperdine

-On February 9, 2023, Porter notched a 30 point double-double in a win over BYU.
+On February 9, 2023, Porter notched a 30-point double-double in a win over BYU.
 He finished his freshman season with averages of 12.1 points and 7.2 rebounds per game, earning West Coast Conference all-freshman honors.
-In 2023-24, Porter averaged a career-high 16.2 points and 5.9 rebounds per game.
+In 2023–24, Porter averaged a career-high 16.2 points and 5.9 rebounds per game.
 After the season, he entered his name into the NCAA transfer portal.

 Loyola Marymount

 Porter transferred to play for the Loyola Marymount Lions.
 On November 27, 2024, he notched 29 points, seven rebounds, and four blocks in a win over Wyoming.
-During the 2024-25 season, Porter averaged 12.5 points, 7.2 rebounds and 1.9 assists per game.
+During the 2024–25 season, Porter averaged 12.5 points, 7.2 rebounds and 1.9 assists per game.
 After the season, he entered his name into the NCAA transfer portal.